shiraji/KotlinConf2017/talk.md

 The last setting is...JDK, again!!!

 After setup Kotlin plugin, you can open kotlin project in Intellij IDE.
 Both community version and IDEA version works fine.
-At the first time, you can build.
+At the first time, you got compile error.
 See this red lines.
 IDE's sdk setting is missing.
 So Go File -> Project Stucture... -> Module SDK 1.6 [Invalid] "New..." button -> Set 1.6 Home

 Again, it's hard to see what's going on, I made a movie.